-The Siddhars made a science of exploring our limitless nature.
-But what does Siddha mean today?
+Siddhars have made a science of exploring their unlimited power.
+What does Siddha mean today?

-Sadhana, gaining what is not yet gained.
-Accomplishing the goal, successfully one is Siddha.
+Sadhana: gaining what is not yet gained.
+Accomplishing a relative goal.
+Anyone successful at sadhana is Siddha.

+Sadhana can be as simple as getting a newspaper at the store.
 Today our work is our sadhana.
-Staying on top of our game putting food on the table, paying the rent or mortgage.
-While you try and maintain a secure, healthy lifestyle, keeping our family relationships and marriage together while putting food on the table is the goal, the work is the sadhana.
+Staying on top of your game, putting food on the table, paying the rent or mortgage, while trying to maintain a secure, healthy, happy lifestyle and keeping family relationships and marriage together.

-To succeed at any sadhana you need a disciplined happy, clear mind.
+To succeed at any sadhana requires discipline and a clear mind.

-Once these pathways are suddhi, purified and open, the second wave of yoga - dynamically opening and expanding our vitality begins.
-Through the Kriya process the vital pranas merged with pure shakti become fully dynamic enabling the healthy connection of the subtle body (the enjoyer), causal and physical body (the counter for enjoyment).
+Once the nadhi pathways are suddhi, purified and wide open, the next wave of yoga - that of dynamically expanding the body's vitality giving dimension to prana begins.
+Through the process of Kriya the vital pranas merged with pure shakti become fully dynamic and powerful, strengthening the subtle connection between the subtle body (the enjoyer) and physical body (the counter for enjoyment!).